Brycenjwill/data_structure_tutorials/3-trees.md

 Efficiency: Since we obviously need to visit each node individually, traversing the tree is O(n).

 # Problems
-Solve these two problems USING STACKS to show that you have learned the data structure.
+Solve these two problems USING TREES to show that you have learned the data structure.

 ## Problem 1 (Guided):
 I hope you read up on depth first searches as I recommended!
 Given a Binary Search Tree, write a method that will traverse the tree using a Depth First Search approach, reaching the end of each branch before moving to the next branch.